hossein-moghaddam/network-projects/README.md

 ## Project 2

 A CLI app like Nmap for scanning network and discovering hosts and services.
-The scanning [techniques](https://nmap.org/book/man-port-scanning-techniques.html) were:
+The scanning [techniques](https://nmap.org/book/man-port-scanning-techniques.html) are:
 - Connect Scan
 - Syn Scan
 - Ack Scan